ooii8929/interview-training/README.md

 - The execution file is temporary and will be deleted automatically after the answer is returned.

-- Store answer to MongDB which can burden heavy write scenarios.
+- To handle write-heavy scenarios, store answers in MongoDB.

-- The system support support javescript and python language now.
+- The system supports javescript and python language now.

 ## Feature 2 : Online Mock Interview
-Provides a mock interview environment which record interviewee's performance and provides key points to interviewee to practice interviews.
+Provides a mock interview environment that records the interviewee's performance and provides critical points for the interviewee to practice interviews.
     <br />
 ![test gif](https://imgur.com/LljUi6R.gif)